-This is a 5 day courses suitable either, for
+This is a 5 day course suitable either, for

 Students who have previously attended the "Tool Sharpening & Tuning" course who will have already have a set of finely honed tools ready to use, or people who are confident that they have enough well sharpened tools.
 For a list of recommended tools please visit my website